 Don’t misunderstand me.
-Using fresh tomatoes to make marinara sauce is absolutely fine if you’ve got the time.
+Using fresh tomatoes to make homemade marinara sauce is absolutely fine if you’ve got the time.
 I’ve got the perfect recipe for it that I would gladly send you if you ask for it.

 The truth is, I avoid using fresh tomatoes like the plague because they’re a lot of work.
 With canned tomatoes, the work is already done for you.
 Blanched, peeled and ready to go!